MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter codepush deployment add -a <ownerName>/<appName> <deploymentName>
 ```

-Just like with apps, you can remove and rename deployments as well, using the following commands respectively:
+Like with apps, you can remove and rename deployments as well, using the following commands respectively:

 ```shell
 appcenter codepush deployment remove -a <ownerName>/<appName> <deploymentName>